blbadger/blbadger.github.io/genetic-info-problem.md

 and then have a system that computes each iteration.
 In text, this is only 25 bytes, but gives us the incredibly information-rich maps of the set.
 In this sense, an extremely complicated structure may be stored in with a miniscule amount of information.

-### Traits of nonlinear dynamical systems in proteins?
+### Protein folding as a nonlinear dynamical systems

 To the eye of someone used to thinking of the genome as a collection of genes that are 'read' during protein transcription, the idea that the genome does not directly encode information yielding a three dimensional product may be counterintuitive.
 After all, this seems to be how proteins are made: the genetic code is read out almost like a tape by RNA polymerase, which then is read out (again sequentially) by the ribosome.
 The three-nucleotide genetic code for each amino acid has been deciphered and seems to point us to the idea that the genome is indeed a source of information that is stored as blueprints, or as a direct encoding.
 Is there any evidence for the idea that information in genetic are stored as instead instructions for nonlinear dynamical systems?